neherlab/pangraph/dev/design/annotate-implementation-notes.md

 Matching passes an **empty** `seqid_map`, so `match_features_to_paths` matches `seqid == path.name`
 exactly and aggregates **all** unmatched seqids into one hard error (existing P1 behaviour).
 On real NCBI data (versioned `NZ_*.1` seqids vs bare `NZ_*` paths) this **errors by design** — the concrete signal motivating the §12 relaxation decision.
-(Gotcha: the P1 error text still mentions "provide an explicit seqid-to-path mapping", a capability not yet exposed on the CLI; reconcile when §12 lands.)
+(The P1 matcher error text was reworded to drop the "provide an explicit seqid-to-path mapping" suggestion — a capability the CLI does not expose yet — and now simply states that seqids must match the path names.)

 ### Tests
 `packages/pangraph/tests/itest_annotate_cli.rs` drives `annotate_run` end-to-end against